feniljain/knowledge-base/life/README.md

 - Courage doesn't always roar.
 Sometimes courage is the quiet voice at the end of the day whispering, 'I will try again tomorrow.'
 - Never doubt that you are valuable and powerful and deserving of every chance in the world to pursue your dreams.
 - “What simple action could you take today to produce a new momentum toward success in your life?”
 Tony Robbins
+- The important thing is not to stop questioning.
+Curiosity has its own reason for existence.
+- The past is done.
+The future has plenty of room for change.
+- It is never too late to be what you might have been.
+- Deciding what not to do is as important as deciding what to do.
+- When you have confidence, you can have a lot of fun.
+And when you have fun, you can do amazing things.
+- If most of us are ashamed of shabby clothes and shoddy furniture, let us be more ashamed of shabby ideas and shoddy philosophies. - Albert Einstein
+- All things are difficult before they are easy - Thomas Fuller
+- Wanting to be someone else is a waste of who you are.

 ## Books: